orchestral/toolkit-docs/testbench/the-basic/databases.md

 ## Manually execute migrations

-Instead of just automatically migrate the database, you also manually configure migrations steps using the `defineDatabaseMigrations()` method:
+Instead of just automatically migrating the database, you also manually configure migrations steps using the `defineDatabaseMigrations()` method:

 ```php{1,10-17}
 use function Orchestra\Testbench\artisan;